mah0001/metadata-editor-docs-v2/documenting_microdata.md

     - **`form_url`** The `"form_url` element is used to provide a link to an online confidentiality declaration form.
     - **`form_id`** Indicates the number or ID of the confidentiality declaration form that the user must fill out.

-- **`conditions`** (**) Indicates any additional information that will assist the user in understanding the access and use conditions of the data collection.
+- **`Access conditions`** (*conditions*) Indicates any additional information that will assist the user in understanding the access and use conditions of the data collection.

- - **`cit_req`** (**) A citation requirement that indicates the way that the dataset should be referenced when cited in any publication.
+ - **`Citation requirement`** (*cit_req*) A citation requirement that indicates the way that the dataset should be referenced when cited in any publication.
 Providing a citation requirement will guarantee that the data producer gets proper credit, and that results of analysis can be linked to the proper version of the dataset.
 The data access policy should explicitly mention the obligation to comply with the citation requirement.
 The citation should include at least the primary investigator, the name and abbreviation of the dataset, the reference year, and the version number.
 Include also a website where the data or information on the data is made available by the official data depositor.
 Ideally, the citation requirement will include a DOI (see the [DataCite](https://datacite.org/) website for recommendations).

-- **`deposit_req`** (**) Information regarding data users' responsibility for informing archives of their use of data through providing citations to the published work or providing copies of the manuscripts.
+- **`Deposit requirement`** (*deposit_req*) Information regarding data users' responsibility for informing archives of their use of data through providing citations to the published work or providing copies of the manuscripts.

-- **`status`** (**) A statement of the data availability.
+- **`Availability status`** (*status*) A statement of the data availability.
 An archive may need to indicate that a collection is unavailable because it is embargoed for a period of time, because it has been superseded, because a new edition is imminent, etc. This element will rarely be used.

-- **`spec_perm`** (**) This element is used to determine if any special permissions are required to access a resource.
+- **`Special permissions`** (*spec_perm*) This element is used to determine if any special permissions are required to access a resource.
     - **`txt`** A statement on the special permissions required to access the dataset.
     - **`required`** The `required` is used to aid machine processing of this element.
 The default specification is "yes".
     - **`form_url`** The `form_url` is used to provide a link to a special on-line permissions form.
     - **`form_id`** The "form_id" indicates the number or ID of the special permissions form that the user must fill out.

-- **`restrictions`** (**) Any restrictions on access to or use of the collection such as privacy certification or distribution restrictions should be indicated here.
+- **`Restrictions`** (*restrictions*) Any restrictions on access to or use of the collection such as privacy certification or distribution restrictions should be indicated here.
 These can be restrictions applied by the author, producer, or distributor of the data.
 This element can for example contain a statement (extracted from the DDI documentation) like: "In preparing the data file(s) for this collection, the National Center for Health Statistics (NCHS) has removed direct identifiers and characteristics that might lead to identification of data subjects.
 As an additional precaution NCHS requires, under Section 308(d) of the Public Health Service Act (42 U.S.C.
 242m), that data collected by NCHS not be used for any purpose other than statistical analysis and reporting.
 NCHS further requires that analysts not use the data to learn the identity of any persons or establishments and that the director of NCHS be notified if any identities are inadvertently discovered.
 Users ordering data are expected to adhere to these restrictions."

-- **`notes`** (**) Any additional information related to data access that is not contained in the specific metadata elements provided in the section "Data access and use".
+- **`Notes on access and use`** (*notes*) Any additional information related to data access that is not contained in the specific metadata elements provided in the section "Data access and use".

 **DISCLAIMER AND COPYRIGHT**